harr-3d/dungeon_game_python/README.md

 This text based dungeon game is meant to be played in the terminal.
 This is a personal project.

-It is currently in development.
-Much more will be added.

 ## Installation

 To run the game, download the files to a single folder, and run "dungeon_destructor.py" in the terminal to begin the game.

-## Known Bugs

-- Combat outcomes do not display properly.
-There is no combat summary

-- After player death, the game continues instead of resetting

-## To Do

-- Add ability scores that affect damage, defense, and health

-- Have monster strength and rewards based on player level

-- Ability to fight the big boss if player is > level 10

-- Add save game data

-- Fix death screen, and a revive option with xp/gold penalty

-- Add clear functionality for Windows

 ## Updates

+- 9.14.2023 Final update.
+Pending additional testing, the game is complete.
+  It is strongly recommended that the player reach level 10, and upgrade both sword and shield multiple times before attempting to fight the big boss.

+- 9.14.2023 Added strength and consitution abilities to modify damage and health for the player

+- 9.14.2023 Fixed death screen.
+Added revive option with xp/gold penalty

+- 9.13.2023 Added a combat summary after victory

+- 9.13.2023 Added clear() function to windows as well as mac/linux

+- 9.13.2023 Added ability to fight big boss at any level, level 10 advised

 - 9.12.2023 Added sword and shields to combat.py and user_interface.py